htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - Added Python bindings for the TOKEN request API.
   :ticket:`7162`

+- In addition to administrators, token requests can be approved by the user whose identity is requested.
+  :ticket:`7159`

 Bugs Fixed:

 - The *curl_plugin* now correctly advertises ``file`` and ``ftp`` as